Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 $ node genAuthToken.js
 ```

-3. Generate the **final url** for the rtmp endpoint
+3. Generate the **final url** for the RTMP endpoint

 ```
 rtmp://<endpointaddress>/live/<nameofyourstream>?sign=<token>
 ```

-Couple of notes
+A couple of notes
 - The **sign** keyword can not be modified
 - This process is done **per RTMP endpoint**